cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 - **Modules are immutable**

 Once a module is published in the third-party registry, it cannot be changed or deleted.
 This makes sure that anyone using a `https://deno.land/x/*` import URL can be assured that the module will always be there.
+Module Git tags are also immutable.
+Any code changes must me published as a new tag.

 - **Module name squatting is not allowed**